firepress-org/Ghost-Theme-Curated-Collection/01_go/README.md

 ## Sources

-These are all open source project.
+These are open source projects that I offer by defaut to all Firepress clients.
+They are ranked in alpha-numic order.

 - [attila](https://github.com/zutrinken/attila)
 - [bleak](https://github.com/zutrinken/bleak)